 If your dental emergency doesn’t require immediate attention, you can try options like seeking out local dental schools, dental charities, and free dental clinics.
 These options may provide some dental services at a low cost or for free in some cases.

 While you can’t prevent all accidents from happening, you can take some precautions to limit your risk.
-Mouth Healthy has three basic tips to keep your teeth intact:
+Here are three basic tips to keep your teeth intact:

 Though we covered some options of what to do when you have a dental emergency with no insurance, the best way to protect yourself is to just get dental insurance if you can afford it.

-Don't let dental emergencies chomp away at your finances: Find and compare affordable dental insurance plans in your area.
-Getting a quote takes minutes and can save you lots of money in the long run.
+Don't let dental emergencies chomp away at your finances: Find and compare affordable dental insurance plans in your area - whether you're looking for a long-term dental plan or temporary dental insurance option.